Wigner-GPU-Lab/Teaching/CMake/README.md

 #### Windows

-Fetch the latest stable installer from Kitwares site, which will guide you through the 'Next-Next-Finish' process.
+Fetch the latest binary from [Kitwares site](https://cmake.org/download/).
+The MSI installer will guide you through the 'Next-Next-Finish' process of installing.
 When prompted for adding CMake to the system or user PATH, you may want to approve for later convenience.
+Alternatively, you may extract the ZIP file manually.